Dumfries: Governance and politics

 In return for the Royal status of the town and the favour of the King, the Provost and his council, along with other worthies of the town had to be diligent in ensuring the boundaries were strictly observed.
 Although steeped in history, Scotland's burghs remained the foundation of the country's system of local government for centuries.
 Burgh status conferred on its citizens the right to elect their own town councils, run their own affairs and raise their own local taxes or rates.
 Dumfries also became the administrative centre for the shire of Dumfries, or Dumfriesshire, which was probably created in the twelfth century and certainly existed by 1305.
 When elected county councils were created in 1890 under the Local Government (Scotland) Act 1889, the burgh of Dumfries was deemed capable of running its own affairs and so was excluded from the jurisdiction of the county council.

+Political expansion

 The burgh of Dumfries was enlarged in 1929 to take in Maxwelltown on the west bank of the Nith, which had previously been a separate burgh in Kirkcudbrightshire.
 Further local government reform in 1930 brought the burgh of Dumfries within the area controlled by Dumfriesshire County Council, but classed as a large burgh which allowed the town to continue to run many local services itself.
 The town council was based at Municipal Buildings in Buccleuch Street, built in 1932 on the site of an earlier council building.

 In 1975 local government across Scotland was reformed under the Local Government (Scotland) Act 1973.
 The burghs and counties were abolished as administrative areas, replaced with a two-tier system of upper-tier regions and lower-tier districts.
 Dumfries therefore became part of the Nithsdale district in the region of Dumfries and Galloway.
 Nithsdale District Council took over the Municipal Buildings.
 Ancient titles associated with Dumfries' history as a royal burgh like provost and bailie were discarded or retained only for ceremonial purposes.
 Robes and chains often found their way into museums as a reminder of the past.
 Further local government reform in 1996 abolished Nithsdale district, since when Dumfries has been governed by Dumfries and Galloway Council, which has its headquarters in the town at County Buildings, which had been built in 1914 as the headquarters of Dumfriesshire County Council.

 Dumfries remains a centre of local government for a much bigger area than just the town itself.
 But its people, the Doonhamers still retain a pride in their town and distinctive identity.
 This is never more so than during the week-long Guid Nychburris Festival and its highlight the Riding of the Marches which takes place on the third Saturday in June each year.